Perez Perez v. USA

 Documents:

-Counsel: The American Immigration Council, the National Immigrant Justice Center, Arnold & Porter, the National Immigration Litigation Alliance, and Kairys, Rudovsky, Messing, Feinberg & Lin.
+Counsel: The American Immigration Council | the National Immigrant Justice Center | Arnold & Porter | the National Immigration Litigation Alliance | Kairys, Rudovsky, Messing, Feinberg & Lin.

 Contact: Emma Winger | American Immigration Council | 202-507-7512 | ewinger@immcouncil.org

-Press: Maria Sacchetti, Lawyers for migrants say U.S. officials slowed family reunifications, Wash.
-Post.
-(June 8, 2022, 12:07 AM).
+Press: Maria Sacchetti, Lawyers for migrants say U.S. officials slowed family reunifications, The Washington Post, June 8, 2022.

-Note: Other cases involving family separation in the District of Arizona are
+Note: Other cases involving family separation in the District of Arizona are:

 • M.S.E. v.
 United States, 2:22-cv-1242 (D. Ariz., filed July 25, 2022);